Soviet cruiser Vasily Chapayev: Design and development

-Vasily Chapayev was the ninth ship of the class of ten Project 1134A Berkut A (NATO reporting name: 'Kresta II'-class) cruisers, designed by Vasily Anikeyev.
-The class were designated as large anti-submarine ships (Russian: Большой Противолодочный Корабль, BPK) in accordance with their primary mission of countering NATO ballistic missile submarines, particularly the US Navy fleet of Polaris-equipped submarines.
-However, before the ships began to be built, commander-in-chief of the Soviet Navy Admiral Sergey Gorshkov changed the role of the ships to that of destroying NATO attack submarines to allow Soviet Project 667A Navaga (NATO reporting name: 'Yankee'-class) ballistic missile submarines to reach the central Atlantic and Pacific, from where the latter could launch their comparatively short-ranged ballistic missiles against targets in the United States.
+Vasily Chapayev was the ninth ship of the class of ten Project 1134A Berkut A (NATO reporting name: 'Kresta II'-class) ships that were designed by Vasily Anikeyev.
+The class were designed at the height of the Cold War when tensions between the Soviet Union and NATO were at their height.
+The size and capability of the vessels led to them being designated cruisers by NATO.
+They were designated by the Soviet Navy as large anti-submarine ships (Russian: Большой Противолодочный Корабль, BPK) in accordance with their primary mission of countering ballistic missile submarines operated by NATO members, particularly the US Navy fleet of Polaris-equipped submarines.
+However, before the ships began to be built, commander-in-chief of the Soviet Navy Admiral Sergey Gorshkov changed the role of the ships to that of being capable of destroying NATO attack submarines.
+This would allow Soviet Project 667A Navaga (NATO reporting name: 'Yankee'-class) ballistic missile submarines to reach the central Atlantic and Pacific to launch their comparatively short-ranged ballistic missiles against targets in the United States.

 Vasily Chapayev was 156.5 m long overall with a beam of 17.2 m and a draught of 5.96 m.
 Displacement was 5640 t standard and 7575 t full load.
 The ship's complement was 343 officers and ratings.
 A hangar was fitted aft capable of handling a single Kamov Ka-25 (NATO reporting name: 'Hormone-A') helicopter.

-Vasily Chapayev was propelled by two TV-12-1 geared steam turbines each powered by four high-pressure boilers, with the forward engine room powering the port screw and the aft the starboard.
-Total power was 91000 shp, giving a maximum speed of 34 kn.
-The ship had a range of 5,200 nmi at 18 kn and 1755 nmi at 32 kn.
+The ship was propelled by two TV-12-1 geared steam turbines each powered by four high-pressure boilers, with the forward engine room powering the port screw and the aft one the starboard screw.
+The ship's total power was 91000 shp, giving a maximum speed of 34 kn.
+The ship carried a total of 1830 t of fuel oil to give a range of 5,200 nmi at 18 kn and 1755 nmi at 32 kn.

 Armament

 As the ship's primary role was as an anti-submarine warship, Vasily Chapayev mounted two KT-106 quadruple launchers for eight 85R anti-submarine missiles in the URPK-3 Metel system (NATO reporting name: SS-N-14 'Silex').
-This was backed up by two stern RBU-6000 12-barrel and two forward RBU-1000 6-barrel rocket launchers to protect against close-in threats.
-The Ka-25 helicopter embarked on the ship was also capable of aiding in the search and destruction of submarines, and as such could carry depth charges and torpedoes.
+This was backed up by two stern RBU-6000 and two forward RBU-1000 rocket launchers, mounting 12 and six rockets each respectively, to protect against close-in threats.
+The Ka-25 helicopter embarked on the ship was also capable of aiding in the search and destruction of submarines, and as such it could carry depth charges and torpedoes.
 The 85R missiles could also be used against surface threats.